logseq/docs/db-version.md

 * `p i` opens the icon picker to set an icon for the current node.
 * See [task shortcuts](#task-shortcuts) for task specific ones.

+NOTE: Most shortcuts have a corresponding search command.
+You can find the command for a given shortcut's keys keybinding by using `Settings > Keymap`, clicking the keystroke filter and typing the keys.

 ### Configure a Property

 Properties are configurable wherever they are used by clicking on its name to display a dropdown menu.
 Press `Cmd` and click to navigate to a property page.
 Property icons are set by clicking on the property's default icon to the left of its name.
 Properties can also be configured by navigating to their page with [Search](https://docs.logseq.com/#/page/search) and then clicking on the `Configure property` link below its name.